 The Ultimate Guide to the Best Bowfishing Boat for Sale

-The best bowfishing boat for sale will have strong bare bones and be properly titled, but may not necessarily be a complete bowfishing boat setup with top of the line bowfishing lights.
+The best bowfishing boat for sale will have strong bare bones and be properly titled but may not necessarily be a complete bowfishing boat setup with top-of-the-line bowfishing lights and bowfishing supplies.
 There are key features every bowfishing boat must have and a strong foundation is at the top of that list.
 Other items such as bowfishing lights and a shooting platform are considered add-ons and if the boat happens to have a good setup, then good for you.
 Don't choose a boat with a low quality hull to get a decent set of lights and a platform though.

-Whether you are buying new or used, the rules are the same with regards to choosing your next bowfishing boat.
+Whether you are buying new or used, the rules are the same with regards to choosing your next bowfishing boat, as well as the bowfishing lights and bowfishing supplies you’ll need.
 Let's talk about some of the key features you must account for when choosing your next boat.

 Bowfishing Boat Hull